lablup/beps/drafts/BEP-1012-RBAC/BEP-1012-RBAC-feature-spec.md

   - Example: Permanently deleting files in a trashed VFolder
   - For Role: Removes the role definition (only allowed if no active Role Assignments reference it)
   - For Role Assignment: Permanently removes the assignment record
-  - Note: Database records may be retained for audit purposes
+  - Note: Database records may be retained for a certain period for audit purposes

 ### Permission Delegation